amanzi/amanzi/spack-repo/README.md

     silo [off]                     --      on, off                 Enable Silo reader for binary files tests [on]                     --      on, off                 Enable the unit test suite

+# Notes:

+Currently spack does not propagate variants to dependencies, hence the static variant (shared = off) is currently a work in progress.